strands-project/strands_tabletop_perception/README.md

                    (-0.4,-0.6,0)]
 ```

-4. Launch the table store program with the table type and the new name for the table:
+4) Launch the table store program with the table type and the new name for the table:

 ```
 rosrun manual_table_storer store.py LGType my_magic_table
 ```

-5. Print out an A3 calibration patter, found in `chessboards/chessboards/boards/A3 cal.pdf`.
-Stikck it to some card.
+5) Print out an A3 calibration patter, found in `chessboards/chessboards/boards/A3 cal.pdf`.
+Stick it to some card.

-6. Place the calibration pattern on to the table, with the centre of the board at your origin and the x & y axis aligned with your axis.
+6) Place the calibration pattern on to the table, with the centre of the board at your origin and the x & y axis aligned with your axis.
 See image above.

-7. Make sure your robot is well localised in the 2D map then run the chessboard detector:
+7) Make sure your robot is well localised in the 2D map then run the chessboard detector:

 ```
 roslaunch chessboard_pose detect_a3_8_5.launch